 Does your company qualify for Research and Development (R&D) tax credits?
-The fashion industry is an essential component of the U.S. economy, consisting of 7,000 firms and employing in excess 130,000 employees.
+The fashion industry is an essential component of the U.S. economy, consisting of 7,000 firms and employing in excess of 130,000 employees.
 Innovation has long been considered a cornerstone of growth for the industry, leading to new products and processes to meet market requirements and demands.
-Accelerated growth is again expected due to lower input costs and the realization of rewards associated with prior investment in direct-to-consumer sales channels.
+Accelerated growth is again expected due to lower input costs and the realization of rewards associated with a prior investment in direct-to-consumer sales channels.

 Anchin’s professionals understand the important role the fashion industry plays in keeping the U.S. competitive in an increasingly global economy.
-Our industry experience, attention to detail and expert judgment result in accurate, highly defendable tax credit calculations.
-Our dedicated fashion industry team includes audit, tax and advisory professionals with years of experience identifying issues and solving problems for every type of business within the industry, including companies involved in footwear, textiles, formal wear and performance wear.
+Our industry experience, attention to detail, and expert judgment result in accurate, highly defendable tax credit calculations.
+Our dedicated fashion industry team includes audit, tax, and advisory professionals with years of experience identifying issues and solving problems for every type of business within the industry, including companies involved in footwear, textiles, formal wear, and performance wear.

 Our fashion industry R&D team ensures that our clients benefit from all of the incentives available to them.
 Anchin helps clients assess their R&D tax credits at all phases of their business, from the time they first consider entering a new market (white space evaluation) and throughout the product lifecycle.
 We are particularly skilled and experienced at identifying qualifying projects and initiatives in each area of your business and are experts at examining and capturing all allowable expenses towards your company’s research credit.

 Anchin works with clients interested in claiming the R&D tax credit for the first time, and those who have difficulty meeting the contemporaneous documentation requirements needed to support their R&D claim.
 We also assist clients who have had a significant portion of their R&D claim disallowed, and those who need to reassess their R&D tax credit calculation because the nature of their business has changed.